Flexget/Flexget/docs/contributor/Topic guides/Running and writing tests.rst

   $ flexget inject "another test title"

 The ``inject`` will disable any other inputs in the task.
-It is possible to set arbitrary fields trough inject much like with mock.
+It is possible to set arbitrary fields through inject much like with mock.
 See `full documentation <https://flexget.com/en/CLI/inject>`__.

 Commandline values